The whole story of Ruth is written about two significant places – Bethlehem and Moab.

 We have a little insight into the circumstances that lead Elimilech and Naomi to move their family to Moab.
 There was a famine And there must have been little hope f the famine breaking.
 We know that for some time during the time of the judges that the King Eglon of Moab was king over Israel which also may have been the time this family moved to Moab or had connections there.
 There is not a lot of other information to go with.
 It was common for Israelite families to travel away from cacaan during famine.
 Abraham, Isaac and Jacob moved away from this land when it was facing famine.

-It helps me look at my own life and how easily any sort of ‘famine’ can lead me to move away to a place that ‘looks’ better than ‘here’.
-Here is where I am called but Moab seems better than here.
-I have been called to settle ‘here’ but when it gets tough there is always a Moab to move to and settle in.
+I know what it feels like to find myself in the context of famine where opportunities lie beyond where I am.
+How easy it is for us when facing any sort of ‘famine’ to move away to a place that ‘looks’ better than ‘here’.
+‘Here’ is where I am called but Moab seems better than ‘here’.
+I have been called to be ‘here’ but when it gets tough there is always a ‘Moab’ to move to and settle in.